Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 PPV video hosting is made possible with the help of professional OVPs.

 Pay-per-view streaming enables you to charge users whenever they access your content.
 That requires the support of a streaming platform with TVOD monetization capabilities.
-You must invest in professional live streaming solutions for your live streaming events because free video platforms like YouTube are not equipped with pay-per-view hosting tools.
+You must invest in professional live-streaming solutions for your live-streaming events because free video platforms like YouTube are not equipped with pay-per-view hosting tools.

 Professional video and audio streaming solutions range from less than $100/month to more than $1000/month.
 Your choice will depend on your budget, streaming goals, and the features you need to make those goals a reality.

 Our platform has many professional video-sharing and hosting tools available.
-We invite you to check out our streaming platform comparison post to see how Dacast stacks against pay-per-view hosting solutions like Livestream, Brightcove, IBM Cloud Video, and more.
+We invite you to check out our streaming platform comparison post to see how Dacast stacks against pay-per-view hosting solutions like Vimeo, Brightcove, IBM Cloud Video, and more.

 Pay-Per-View Video Platform Considerations